Coming in March 2021!

 In 1858, London’s River Thames surged with the raw sewage of 2.5 million people.
 On a cool day the smell was unpleasant, but that summer a historic heatwave combined with the city’s outdated sewer system to create an olfactory event so putrescent, so feculent, so foul, Londoner’s gave it a name.
 They called it “The Great Stink”—and it changed the city forever.

-THE GREAT STINK: HOW JOSEPH BAZALGETTE SOLVED LONDON’S POOP POLLUTION PROBLEM goes back in time to tell the story of how London’s river got so filthy and how Joseph Bazalgette, engineer extraordinaire, cleaned it up—and saved lives—by building one of the world’s first modern sewer systems.
+THE GREAT STINK: HOW JOSEPH BAZALGETTE SOLVED LONDON’S POOP POLLUTION PROBLEM (illustrated by Nancy Carpenter) goes back in time to tell the story of how London’s river got so filthy and how Joseph Bazalgette, engineer extraordinaire, cleaned it up—and saved lives—by building one of the world’s first modern sewer systems.

 In the meantime, find my writing on the Web: